Discovering a route between you and a target

 So load up PingPlotter, and let's get started!

-1. Enter the IP Address (i.e. 18.104.22.168) or the DNS Name (i.e. www.pingplotter.com) of a destination you may be having problems with, or for now enter one of the sites we mentioned above, into PingPlotter's Address to Trace: input box.
-Note we just want the name of the destination.
+1. Enter the IP Address (i.e. 220.127.116.11) or the DNS Name (i.e. www.PingPlotter.com) of a destination you may be having problems with into PingPlotter's Address to Trace: input box.
+Note: we just want the name of the destination.
 You would not enter http://www.problemserver.com/index.html here.
-What we want is between the http:// and the /index.html.
+What we want is between the "http://" and the "/index.html."

 For now let's leave all the other settings you see on the screen as they are.

-2. After you've typed in the address, either press the Enter key on your keyboard, or press the Trace button in PingPlotter's lower left corner.
+2. After you've typed in the address, either press the "Start" button, or press the "enter" key on your keyboard.
 The trace then starts, and you'll see the upper Trace Graph populate with the route information to the target you entered.
 The Timeline Graph for that target will be displayed also below the Trace Graph.